Craigware/CapsulePop/README.md

 # Capsule Pop
 *Created for Discord App Pitches 2024, Capsule Pop* is a game constructed with Godot, with the intention of being run directly within the Discord client using the Discord Embedded App SDK.
-This Project serves as a short term learning project for Godot and it's multiplayer functionality.
+Capsule Pop serves as a short term learning project for Godot and its multiplayer functionality.
 I intend to use Godot for my future long term game projects, so this event is the perfect opportunity to learn more about the engine.